 I started resenting the fact I was bringing more revenue than he was, and having to work so hard.
 Thankfully he was really great about picking up the slack at home.
 But again, there was the guilt; he was with our daughter more than I was.
 Our roles were reversed and there I was again: torn between love and business.

 Eventually we made a pact: I would be “bringing in the beans” and he would count them.
-Having always enjoyed numbers (he’d managed huge budgets and kept track of food and labour costs in his corporate job), he became our full-time CFO.
+Always great with numbers (he’d managed huge budgets and kept track of food and labour costs in his corporate job), he became our full-time CFO.
 It was a peace that was fragile, at times.
 Mostly because I was still resentful of my responsibilities.
 And he may have felt that he wasn’t “being the breadwinner.”